Bethlehem Public Library — a short history

 In the ensuing years, the library outgrew two locations, and moved to its current facility in 1972.
 In 1981 the circulation desk was computerized, and in 1983 the library acquired its first public access computer.
 In 1998 the card catalog was replaced by a computerized catalog linked to the other 28 libraries of the Upper Hudson Library System.

 In 2004, the library completed a major renovation project, remaining open during construction for all but a few days.
 The following year, community volunteers planted gardens on the grounds.

-Today, the library houses close to 166,000 books and media and circulates about 670,000 items annually.
+Today, the library houses close to 173,000 books and media and circulates about 673,000 items annually.
 It provides more than two dozen public computers, wireless access, and online resources of all kinds.
-In addition to its own website, it maintains a Facebook page and websites for children and teens.
+In addition to its own website, it maintains a Facebook page and other social media accounts.